 This post is also available in: SpanishPlease 'SHARE' with your family and friends!

-Tags: Israel and apartheid analogy, Israel and South Africa, Israel is not an apartheid state, minority rights in Israel, racial equality in Israel, South African apartheid survivor supports Israel, South African MP supports Israel
+Tags: apartheid in south africa, Israel and apartheid analogy, Israel and South Africa, Israel is not an apartheid state, minority rights in Israel, racial equality in Israel, South African apartheid survivor supports Israel, south african mp, South African MP supports Israel